mikyll/Mobile-Systems-M/Mobile Systems M.md

 One piconet disadvantage is that it requires some time to be built (in seconds).
 That's tollerable for the devices that Bluetooth is thought for (printers, headphones, etc.).
 Once the connection is enstablished, it remains so until the end of the usage.
 ![[Pasted image 20240109174118.png]]
-##### Frequency hopping
+#### Frequency hopping
-Bluetooth exploits frequency hopping in 2.4GHz band.
+Bluetooth exploits frequency hopping in 2.4GHz band (79 hop frequencies, at 1 MHz distance).
 Since piconet members have successfully passed the page phase, we know their clocks are synchronized.
 The hopping sequence is determined based on the master address.
 Each piconet member has to follow the same sequence.
 Master and slaves communicate alternating in periodic slots (called rounds).
 In each slot only a device can communicate: master can communicate using odd slots, while slaves even ones.
 That prevents collisions.
 Pros: